lindaxeva/datablix/README.md

 # Datablix

 Spot stale data and messy categories before they cause problems.
-Datablix reads a CSV and prints two reports: a freshness check that flags how out-of-date your records are, and a categorical glossary that lists every column's values and catches inconsistent spellings.

-It answers two everyday questions about a spreadsheet:
+Datablix reads a CSV and helps answer two everyday questions about a dataset:

 1. **Is this data still fresh?** How recent is it, and how much of it is stale?
 2. **What categories are in here?** What values appear in each column, how common are they, and which ones look like the same thing typed two different ways?

-datablix uses **only the Python standard library**, so there is nothing to install.
+Datablix uses **only the Python standard library**, so there is nothing to install.
 If you have Python 3.8 or newer, it runs.

 ## The problem it solves